mpbzh/homebridge-plex/README.md

 ![Now Playing in the Plex web app](doc/now-playing.png)

-The `player` is in the upper left corner (in this example it's "your-player") and the `name` is next to your profile picture in the bottom right (here "your-user").
+The `player` is in the upper left corner (in this example it's "TVBox") and the `name` is next to your profile picture in the bottom (not depicted).